Read As I Lay Dying:

 How do the Hellenic and Hebraic Mythologies shape Faulkner's Yoknapatawpha?

-As the title of As I Lay Dying imparts, Faulkner sets this 1930 novel against the backdrop of classical epic narratives--to be specific, that of The Odyssey.
-What qualities and traditional values do the Bundrens honor?
+As the title of As I Lay Dying imparts, Faulkner sets this 1930 novel against the backdrop of classical epic narratives--that of The Odyssey.
+What qualities and traditional values do the Bundrens honor and embody?
 Which character exhibits such bravery and leadership that behooves an epic hero?
 What kind of heroic narrative do you think As I Lay Dying is?

 Why do you think Faulkner chose to borrow a phrase from The Odyssey and use it as the title of his novel, As I Lay Dying?